praetorian-inc/noseyparker/README.md

-# Nosey Parker: Find secrets and sensitive information in textual data
+# Nosey Parker: Find secrets in textual data

 Nosey Parker is a command-line tool that finds secrets and sensitive information in textual data.
 It is useful both for offensive and defensive security testing.